qri-io/website/content/docs/tutorials/cli_quickstart.md

 First, the registry has a list of peer IDs.
 We keep this list so that when a new person joins Qri, their peer ID does not conflict with anyone elses.

-Second, the registry supliments our search results.
+Second, the registry supplements our search results.
 Once a dataset is published to the registry, it is indexed and other peers can use the `qri search` command to find it.

 Before we move forward, I want to clarify something.
 Once you add a dataset into Qri, any peer that connects to your Qri node can look at and add your dataset using the `qri peers` and `qri list <peername>` commands.
 They can view your dataset regardless of whether or not that dataset is published to the registry.